vishal789123/D-P-001/LEVEL1.md

 Please refer to the provided link to access comprehensive introductory information on the subject of 3D printing.

 https://hub.uvcemarvel.in/article/e879cf6c-41ef-44b8-a67f-27248ebe4834
+### 4. Spur Gear

+Your task is to design a spur gear based on provided specifications.
+Create a 3D CAD model of the spur gear using a software tool of your choice.
+Ensure    that the model accurately represents the designed gear, including tooth profiles, dimensions, and other relevant features
+Specifications:
+Gear Ratio: 2:1 (Input gear has 20 teeth, output gear has 40 teeth) Module (m): 3 mm
+Pressure Angle (α): 20 degrees
+Material: Steel

 # E L E C T R O N I C S
 ### Make basic gates using TTL logic.